RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/Refinement-of-SEWING-Assemblies.md

 #Refinement of SEWING Assemblies

 ##Built-in refinement protocol
+By default, SEWING runs full-atom refinement on all models that pass initial AssemblyScore cutoffs.
+This refinement consists of a condensed version of FastRelax (three cycles instead of the default 5) with residue type constraints (weight 1) favoring the native residue identities at each position (chimeras favor either native residue type).

 ##Custom refinement protocols
+Since SEWING is often used to generate a large number of backbone conformations, refining all output structures during the initial SEWING run may be prohibitively slow.
+Therefore, it is common to skip the built-in refinement protocol (using the -sewing:skip_refinement flag) and filter and/or modify the assemblies before refinement.
+Custom refinement protocols also allow users to choose secondary structure-specific residue type constraint weights via the [[AssemblyConstraintsMover]].
 ###Pre-filtering assemblies
+* Removing duplicates
+* Score-based filtering
 ###Important Considerations
 * Since the SEWING protocol forms chimeras from secondary structure elements with atoms that do not superimpose perfectly, it is critical to use **cartesian minimization** in any SEWING refinement protocol.
 This requires using a cartesian score function such as talaris2014_cart and specifying cartesian minimization (e.g. by setting cartesian=1 in [[FastDesign|FastDesignMover]]).
 * When designing structures, it is also helpful to use a linear memory interaction graph to improve performance by using the command line option `-linmem_ig 10`.